 Why a Modular System?

 The modular system has a flexible structure that responds quickly to changes.
 The modular system allows the student to progress at his own pace and success to be measured frequently.
 This system gives students who need the time to learn a chance to repeat the program, while offering rapid progress for early learners.

 Module III February 22nd - April 16th

 Method/Level A1 A2 B1 B2

 Synchronous (Online) 20 hrs 20 hrs 20 hrs 20 hrs

 Asynchronous (Autonomous learning) 4 hrs 4 hrs 4 hrs 4 hrs

 Placement (Placement Test) and Proficiency Exams

-All students who are enrolled and will continue to the Preparatory Program take the placement exam.
+All students who are enrolled in the Preparatory Program take the placement exam.
 According to the Placement Exam results, students are placed in one of A1, A2, B1 or B2 levels, depending on their language level.
 Those who score over 60 from the Placement Exam may take the Proficiency Exam optionally to be exempted.
 Students who want to participate must indicate that they want to take the Proficiency Exam during the registration process.
 Students who take the Proficiency Exam (60/100) are exempt from the preparatory school and continue their undergraduate education.